unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > Occurrence: Optional, Multiple
 > </small>

-This element represents a text output event.
+This element also represents a keystroke event, except that the keystroke is specified in terms of textual value rather than key or gesture identity.
+This element is particularly useful for testing transforms.

+Processing of the specified text continues with the transform and other elements before updating the test output buffer.

 _Attribute:_ `to` (required)

-This attribute specifies a string of output text, which is intended to match a key’s `to` attribute.
+This attribute specifies a string of output text representing a single keystroke or gesture.
+This string is intended to match the output of a `key`, `flick`, `longPress` or `multiTap` element or attribute.

-Tooling should give a warning if this attribute matches more than one key, or does not match any keys.
+Tooling should give a warning if this attribute does not match at least one keystroke or gesture.
+Note that the specified text is not injected directly into the output buffer.

 **Example**